Enhancing Brain Blood Flow & Arterial Health through Water Exercise

 For many of us, there is a level of fear of losing our cognitive abilities as we age.
 No one wants to be dependent upon other in the way that dementia causes.
 If there were simple and safe ways of preventing this, certainly any reasonable person would adopt such practices.
 It has long been known that a healthy diet, maintaining a healthy blood pressure, avoidance of excessive amounts of alcohol, and getting regular exercise can all be beneficial in reducing the chance of developing dementia.
 But some recent research raises the possibility of an even more powerful means of reducing the chances of developing dementia even treating existing dementia.

-In the past several years, it has been found that blood flow to the brain may be enhanced by simple aquatic immersion, and during aquatic exercise.
+In the past several years, it has been found that blood flow to the brain may be enhanced by simple aquatic immersion, and during aquatic exercise like swimming.
 Researchers placed healthy subjects into a tank, measuring blood flow through the major arteries supplying the brain as the subjects were progressively immersed, going from zero depth.
 Both cardiac output and blood flow to the brain increased substantially, and a subsequently study showed that this increase persisted throughout an exercise period, when compared to dry land exercise of the same intensity.
 Other studies have shown that aquatic exercise acts to prevent the age-related stiffening of large vessels, permitting improved blood flow.

 While no formal studies have been published to date assessing the impact of aquatic immersion and exercise in dementia, there is an emerging and fascinating series of aquatic intervention case reports regarding people with Alzheimer's disease.
 These individuals have shown improved speech and language function, improved balance and agility, and improved cognitive and memory function not only during the period of immersion but even persisting afterwards.
 As additional research supports these case reports, aquatic immersion and exercise may more formally emerge as a marvelous and scientific approach to helping people with dementia.